lucasOlivio/UbisoftNext2024/README.md

 2. Run Scripts/Setup-Windows.bat to create visual studio files
 3. Open UbisoftNext.sln and hit F5

+WARNING: The path to the folder can't have any space or accents, to allow the assets to be copied over to the build folder.

 ## Assets

 - Sprites by tokka [https://tokka.itch.io/top-down-basic-set]